RESEARCH STARTER

 Marginal Cost Equations

 To calculate marginal cost, one of two equations can be used.
 For the first equation, divide the change in total cost by the change in quantity of output.
-An equation using total variable cost also can be applied because the change in total cost is the same as the change in total variable cost.
+An equation using total variable cost can also be applied because the change in total cost is the same as the change in total variable cost.
 For this equation, divide the change in total variable cost by the change in quantity of output.

 Practical Example of Marginal Cost